Geodesics in the Brownian map: Strong confluence and geometric structure: Proof of strong confluence and topology of geodesics

 \subsection{Proof of Theorem~\ref{thm:strong_confluence2}}

-In this subsection, we will prove Theorem~\ref{thm:strong_confluence2}.
+In this subsection, we will prove Theorem~\ref{thm:strong_confluence2}, which then allows us to prove Theorem~\ref{thm:ghost} and Corollary~\ref{cor:geodesic_frame}.
 We begin with the following estimate on the number of bottlenecks (as illustrated by Figure~\ref{fig:bottleneck}) in the Brownian map along a geodesic between typical points, and then combine this with Theorem~\ref{thm:strong_confluence} to complete the proof of Theorem~\ref{thm:strong_confluence2}.

 \begin{lemma}[Bottleneck estimate] Suppose that $(\CS,d,\nu,x,y)$ has distribution $\bminflaw$.
 Let $\eta$ be the a.e.\ unique geodesic from $y$ to $x$.
 Fix $\epsilon,\sp{u} > 0$.
 The measure of the event that the number of $m \in \N$ so that $x$ and $y$ lie in two different connected components of $\CS\setminus B(\eta(m \epsilon),2\epsilon)$ is at least $\epsilon^{-\sp{u}}$ decays to $0$ as $\epsilon \to 0$ faster than any power of $\epsilon$. \end{lemma} \begin{proof} Fix $\epsilon > 0, \sp{u} > 0$.
 For each $r > 0$, we let $Y_r$ be the boundary length of $\partial \fb{y}{x}{d(x,y)-r}$.
 Fix $m \in \N_{\ge 3}$.
 We are going to argue that if $B(\eta(m \epsilon),2\epsilon)$ disconnects $x$ from $y$ in $\CS$, then off an event whose probability tends to $0$ as $\epsilon \to 0$ faster than any power of $\epsilon$ we have that $Y_{(m-2) \epsilon}$ is at most $\epsilon^{2-\sp{u}}$.
 Suppose that $Y_{(m-2) \epsilon}$ is at least $\epsilon^{2-\sp{u}}$, and let us deduce a contradiction.